Shimin233/Python100days/Day1_First few lines of codes.md

   ```Python
   ['apple', 'banana', 'orange']
   ```
-  - Tuple `tuple`: An order collection of one or more data itmes, not necessarily of the same type, put in parentheses.
+  - Tuple `tuple`: An ordered collection of one or more data itmes, not necessarily of the same type, put in parentheses.
   ```Python
   ('apple', 'banana', 'orange')
   ```